hhumbetovv/fullstack-template/flutter/scripts/README.md

 ### Module specs

-`modules-sync` keeps all `pubspec.yaml` files aligned with two lightweight configuration layers:
+`pub-sync` keeps all `pubspec.yaml` files aligned with two lightweight configuration layers:

-1. `pub_versions.yaml` (repo root) stores the canonical Dart SDK constraint plus a `packages:` map of package → version.
+1. `workspace_modules.yaml` (repo root) stores the canonical Dart SDK constraint plus a `packages:` map of package → version.
 2. Each workspace module owns a `module.yaml` with its `name`, `modules`/`dev_modules` (internal workspace dependencies), and `dependencies`/`dev_dependencies` (third-party package names without versions).

-Running `fvms modules-sync` applies the central versions to every module.
-Pass module names or paths to limit the update set: `fvms modules-sync --modules core_data feature/demo/presentation`.
-Add `--reverse` to derive minimal `module.yaml` specs from the current `pubspec.yaml` contents (useful after manual pubspec edits); if `pub_versions.yaml` is missing it will be bootstrapped from the discovered third-party versions.
+Running `fvms pub-sync` applies the central versions to every module, then regenerates the module graph outputs.
+Pass module names or paths to limit the update set: `fvms pub-sync --modules core_data feature/demo/presentation`.
+Modules that only contain `module.yaml` are automatically bootstrapped with a fresh `pubspec.yaml`.
+Add `--reverse` to derive minimal `module.yaml` specs from the current `pubspec.yaml` contents (useful after manual pubspec edits); if `workspace_modules.yaml` is missing it will be bootstrapped from the discovered third-party versions.

 Additional flags help during maintenance:

-- `--check`: dry-run and fail if any pubspec would change.
+- `--check`: dry-run and fail if any pubspec would change (skips graph regeneration).
 - `--packages dio retrofit`: only touch modules that depend on the listed packages.
 - `--format`: sort & rewrite every `module.yaml` (dedupe lists, lint field order) before syncing.
 - `--reverse`: write `module.yaml` files based on the current pubspec dependencies (incompatible with `--format`, `--lock`, and `--report`).
 - `--lock`: emit `build_info/modules_lock.yaml` summarising every module’s resolved third-party package versions.
 - `--report`: emit `build_info/dependencies.md` containing a Markdown dependency digest per module.

-Flags can be combined: e.g. `fvms modules-sync --packages dio --lock --report` updates just dio consumers, writes new pubspecs, a lock snapshot, and the dependency report in one pass.
+Flags can be combined: e.g. `fvms pub-sync --packages dio --lock --report` updates just dio consumers, writes new pubspecs, a lock snapshot, the dependency report, and refreshes the graph in one pass.

 ### Module graph outputs